 "Can I call Kids Help Phone if I live outside of Canada?"

 While we’d love to help everyone, our 1-800 number will only work within Canada.

 "If I call, will the number show up on my phone bill?"

 It depends.
 If you call from a cell phone, the number may show up on your bill.
 Even though we’re committed to providing confidential service, we can’t control the way service providers bill their customers.
 Keep in mind that our number will not show up on your bill if you call us using a land line.
-You could also consider using a pay phone if you're worried about this.

-"Does it cost me minutes to call from my cell phone?"
+"Does it cost me minutes to phone?"

-Your call may use up minutes, but it depends on your service provider.
+Our service is free, but your cell phone plan is out of our hands.
+In other words, your call may use up minutes, but it depends on your service provider.